-Rust: you find it on your bike handles, your tools, your pipes, and your car, especially after a long snowy winter or rainy spring.
+Rust: you find it on your bike handles, your tools, your pipes, and your car, especially after a rainy fall or snowy winter.
 Is there anything that can be done to get rid of it?
 Yes!

 What is Rust?